-I’m not sure how much of a difference it makes, but at first glance, it seems like Shopify’s themes are clearly made to sell, where as Squarespace themes were made for other beauty.
+I’m not sure how much of a difference it makes, but at first glance, it seems like Shopify’s themes are clearly made to sell, where as Squarespace themes were made for beauty.
 Squarespace has improved its selection of themes since it used to only have around 15 or 20.
-Therefore, this 84 mark puts it up there with the juggernauts like Shopify and Bigcommerce.
-Not to mention, the Squarespace themes look much better.
+Therefore, this 84 mark puts it up there with juggernauts like Shopify and Bigcommerce.
+In my personal opinion, the Squarespace themes look much better.

-Shopify has over 150 now I believe, Bigcommerce has over 100, Volusion has 120… but some of those you need to pay extra, and especially with Volusion, some are just awful quality.
-At least every one of Squarespace’s templates is high quality.
-Right now, I would say Squarespace’s design is one of the best and even with their small selection I would put them above most ecommerce platforms.
+Shopify has over 150 now, Bigcommerce has over 100, and Volusion has 120, but you need to pay extra for some of those, and especially with Volusion, some are of awful quality.
+At least all of Squarespace’s templates are of high quality.
+Right now, I would say Squarespace’s design is outstanding, and even with their small selection, I would rate them above most ecommerce platforms.

 Squarespace Commerce supports multi-dimensional product variants (size, color, weight).
 They do not limit your number of SKUs, but looking at their interface it’s very clear that their inventory management is built for small stores.
-This is a good solution for people selling a few different products, but if you have hundreds or thousands of SKUs you are going to end up pulling your hair out.
+This is a good solution for people selling a few different products, but if you have hundreds or thousands of SKUs, the platform might not be a good choice.

 Squarespace SEO & Marketing

 Squarespace Commerce’s SEO and marketing functions are pretty impressive.
 You can edit page titles, meta descriptions, make custom URLs, and they all include XML sitemaps and valid XHTML code.
 You can also use 301 redirects.
 It has full social integration so you can connect with customers via Twitter, Facebook, and other sites.

 You can also sell on Facebook.
 Abandoned checkout recovery can be found on the most expensive plan, and it even has automated discounts for your customers.